 Concepts in business management are also integrated within an energy economics program.
 These include accounting and finance, marketing, international trade, and procurement or supply chain management.

-There are also concepts that are unique to energy economics.
+There are also concepts that are unique to the field.
 These are the structure of energy markets, patterns of energy production and consumption, sources of energy and development of these sources, energy security, and energy policies and regulation.

 Professionals with an undergraduate and/or graduate degree in energy economics, or any substantial and relevant academic and professional background can pursue a specialized profession and career as an energy economist.